Björn Schlicke

 Björn Schlicke (born 23 June 1981) is a German former professional footballer who played as a centre-back.
 He began his career at Greuther Fürth and had spells at Hamburger SV, 1.
 FC Köln and MSV Duisburg, and FSV Frankfurt before returning to Greuther Fürth to play for the club's reserves.

+His son Ben is also a professionall footballer.